Published by Christina Riley. Last Updated on February 25, 2024.

 - Triple Falls and High Falls are a moderate hike away, and you might recognize them from both The Hunger Games and the Last of the Mohicans.
 Those falls a big part of why those two movies were filmed in North Carolina.

-If you’re itching for a longer hike, then Bridal Veil Falls, the final waterfall, is your best bet.
+If you’re itching for a longer hike, then Bridal Veil Falls is your best bet.
 You can reach it within a 2.2-mile hike or bike ride.